 - Untreated depression is the number one risk for suicide among youth.
 Suicide is the third leading cause of death in 15 to 24 year olds and the fourth leading cause of death in 10 to 14 year olds.
 Young males age 15 to 24 are at highest risk for suicide, with a ratio of males to females at 7:1.
 (American Association of Suicidology, 1996)

-Depression can often co-occur with other illness’ & medical conditions.
-Examples are;
+Depression often occurs with other illness’ & medical conditions.

 - Cancer: 25% of cancer patients experience depression.
 (National Institute of Mental Health, 2002)